Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-In the closed superstring we have four possible sectors corresponding to the boundary conditions for left- and right-moving modes (R,R), (R,NS), (NS,R) and (NS,NS).
-For one handness we have the two boundary conditions R and NS.
-We can expand the fields $\psi(z)$ in these two sectors in Fourier modes:
+For closed superstrings there are four possible sectors, corresponding to the boundary conditions for left- and right-moving modes: (R,R), (R,NS), (NS,R) and (NS,NS).
+Expanding the fermion fields~$\psi(z)$ in Fourier modes, we have